forem/forem/README.md

 ## Getting Started

-### Pre-requisites
+### prerequisites
-These pre-requisites assume you are running macOS.
-If you are running a different OS, you should install these pre-requisites specific to your OS.
+These prerequisites assume you are running macOS.
+If you are running a different OS, you should install these prerequisites specific to your OS.

 * Ruby: we recommend using [rbenv](https://github.com/rbenv/rbenv) to install the Ruby version listed on the badge.
 * Bundler: `gem install bundler`